Nightmare Detective: Plot

 Kirishima suggests calling the mysterious number.
-In the end Wakiyama makes contact, but Kirishima seems to know something is wrong.
-Soon after Wakiyama is attacked while asleep.
+In the end Wakamiya makes contact, but Kirishima seems to know something is wrong.
+Soon after Wakamiya is attacked while asleep.
 Kirishima again asks the Nightmare detective to intervene.
 Wakamiya has fallen asleep on the couch in the police station.
-Kagenuma, now with confidence, finally enters Wakiyama's dream and confronts O. Wakiyama is killed and Kagenuma ends up injured.
+Kagenuma, now with confidence, finally enters Wakamiya's dream and confronts O. Wakamiya is killed and Kagenuma ends up injured.
 He want to escape, but Kirishima forces his hand by calling O herself.
 So he must enter her dream, or let her die.
 He reluctantly decides to try to save her.
 Meanwhile, the other squad is getting close to O in the real world.

 As Kirishima is close to sleep, she speaks with O, wanting to know how he's able to go into minds.
 O reveals that he originally wanted to die alongside the first victim, but instead somehow crawled into her mind, feeling a rush and hunger to kill her.
 Wanting to feel the rush again, he continued to kill other people.

 In the dream, Kirishima is chased around a derelict school, ultimately being confronted by her inner self, who berates her for her weakness.
 Eventually, O chases her into an old furnace, trapping her before being attacked by Kagenuma.
 Kagenuma unlocks a repressed memory of O, revealing that, as a child, his teacher locked him in the same furnace Kirishima is in, alongside his sister who is killed when trying to escape.
 (The little girl is revealed to be the one who originally said the repeated "help me.")